How do I calculate my Net Promoter Score?

 The given scores by customers/recipients result in 3 categories.

-You take the percentage of Promotors, minus the percentage of Detractors.
-The remaining number is your NPS score.
+You take the percentage of Promoters and deduct the percentage of Detractors.
+The remaining number is your Net Promoter Score.
 This can result in a score of -100 to 100.
 The Passives are not added into this calculation.
-This is because they are the average type; they won't make a change.
+This is because they are the average type; they won’t make a change.

 The Net Promotor Score is an easy indicator and that is probably the reason it’s so popular.
 But what can you do with this score?
 Because honestly: it only shows you what your situation is.
 To improve your NPS, you will have to find out which aspects make your customers less happy.